Homeric prayer

 Prayer features prominently in the works of Homer.
 In the Iliad and the Odyssey, gods are portrayed as coexisting and often interfering with the world of the human characters, who often communicate with the gods through prayer.
 Gods usually hear, often react to and sometimes grant human prayers.

 The power of prayer

 Homeric prayers, which often signal moments at which the fictional characters face extreme threats, determine the events of the plot.
 In these situations, the gods may literally grant a prayer by interceding on behalf of the mortal.
 This can include sending a plague to erode an invading army's morale or stopping the wind to prevent ships from sailing.

-In the Iliad, Phoinix comments upon the power of prayer, saying that “the very immortals can be moved; their virtue and honor and strength are greater than ours are, and yet with sacrifices and offerings for endearment, with libations and with savor men turn back even the immortals in supplication, when any man does wrong and transgresses.”
+In the Iliad, Phoenix comments upon the power of prayer, saying that "the very immortals can be moved; their virtue and honor and strength are greater than ours are, and yet with sacrifices and offerings for endearment, with libations and with savor men turn back even the immortals in supplication, when any man does wrong and transgresses".